 - In a small mixing bowl, add the powdered sugar and maple syrup.
 Whisk together until the powdered sugar is moist.
 Add a teaspoon of milk at a time to get to your desired icing/decorating consistency.½ cup powdered sugar, 2 teaspoons pure maple syrup, 1 to 2 teaspoons milk, any kind

 - Yield – The number of cookies in your batch will depend on how thick you roll out your cookie dough, and the size of your cookie cutters.

 - Chill Time – I recommend refrigerating the cut-out cookies before baking.
 This helps them not spread too much.

-- I also recommend baking one baking sheet of cookies at a time.
+- Baking Tip – I prefer baking one baking sheet of cookies at a time.
 For an even bake and not having to worry about rotating baking sheets in the middle of baking.